Province of Caltanissetta: Geography

 The province extends to the central part of Sicily in the northwestern direction where the capital is located.
 The commune of Resuttano is found in an enclave of the province of Palermo near Caltanissetta between Monte Stretto and Portella del Vento.
-Another example in the same province is that of the two small localities of Cannetti and Corfidato, two hamlets (Frazioni) of the comune of Enna, 15 km away, within the territory of the comune of Caltanissetta.
+Another example in the same province is that of the two small localities of Cannetti and Corfidato, two hamlets (Frazioni) of the municipality of Enna, 15 km away, within the territory of the municipality of Caltanissetta.
 The land extends to the Gela Plain and into the Gulf of Gela, where the main river of the province, the Salso, meets the Mediterranean.

-Population

-The total population of the province is 271.758 people.
-Here below are listed the communes with more than 10,000 inhabitants: